 Here are my top 10 electrical and lighting things to consider when building and I hope they help you with your build.

 Related article: What height to hang pendant lights?

 Related article: Everything you need to know about lighting your bathroom

 1. Do not over-light your interiors

-The other week we published ‘How to design a lighting plan for your home‘ and in that post, lighting expert James talks about understanding the function of each room before deciding how much and what type of light to fill it with.
+We’ve also published ‘How to design a lighting plan for your home‘ and in that post, lighting expert James talks about understanding the function of each room.
+Only then should you decide how much and what type of light to fill it with.
 As we went room by room through our house, James would constantly ask me ‘What will you do in this room?’ and ‘How will you configure your furniture?’ before suggesting any lighting options.
 Start with function and adapt your lighting depending on the needs in the space to avoid over lighting your home — and put a dimmer on every interior light!

 2. Consider mixing lighting solutions

 James is a big believer in using as little ceiling light as possible so he suggested all sorts of other lighting solutions — wall washes, low hallway wall lights, floor lamps, pendants, step lights — and when we did talk about ceiling lights he suggested some new products, like ‘extrusion’ lighting which is a more sleek and commercial looking product.
 If you won’t have an expert to help you plan your lighting, I suggest taking the time to research all the lighting options out there before meeting with your electrician so you can develop a plan that works and will add interest to your home.

 3. Be careful not to date your house